temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

 ## Get the Temporal SDK for Java

-You can use Gradle or Maven for your projects, although we recommend Gradle.
+While you can use any tool you like, such as Gradle or Apache Maven, to build and package your Temporal applications, our tutorials are based on Gradle.

 ### Configure Gradle